A short-term opportunity?

 As discussed in our June 2020 note, the manager used the market turbulence created by COVID-19 to shift the portfolio towards higher-quality names, particularly in the banking sector.
 However, there was limited liquidity in most of the names that NCYF holds, which limited the manager’s ability to take advantage of the market disruption.

 Figures 1 to 4 show various splits of the portfolio (asset class, quotation, sector and currency), with the data provided being the most recent data that is publicly available.
-Looking at Figure 3, there is no exposure to utilities in NCYF’s portfolio, as Ian has some concerns as to how safe their dividends might be.
+Looking at Figure 3, it is also noteworthy that there is no exposure to utilities in NCYF’s portfolio, as Ian has some concerns as to how safe their dividends might be.